netbrain/zwift/docs/troubleshooting/wifi-devices.md

 3. Allow multicast traffic on the zone:

-   The zone "home" might already be pre-configured with multicast support.
+   The zone *home* might already be pre-configured with multicast support.
 If not, manually allow multicast with:

    ```bash
    firewall-cmd --permanent --zone=home --add-rich-rule='rule family="ipv4" destination address="224.0.0.0/4" protocol value="udp" accept'